isomerpages/moe-ast/_professional-learning/For Education Officers/Teacher Work Attachment Plus Programme.md

 See what the past TWA+ participants have to say about their experiences!
 Click [here](https://academyofsingaporeteachers.moe.edu.sg/stories/twa-plus-experience/)!

 **Start Your Learning Now!**

-The full list of hosting partners and their offerings made available for MOE staff can be accessed [here](https://intranet.moe.gov.sg/academy/TWA/Pages/twa_localworkatt.aspx).
-Upon seeking their School Leaders’ or Branch Head’s approval, interested participants can apply for the opportunities using these [application forms](https://intranet.moe.gov.sg/academy/TWA/Pages/app_procedures_forms.aspx).
-[MOE Intranet access required]
+The full list of hosting partners and their offerings for MOE staff can be accessed via our [TWA+ Wiki](https://go.gov.sg/opaltwawiki) in OPAL2.0.
+Interested participants can apply for these opportunities using the application form on our wiki, after obtaining approval from their School Leaders or Branch Heads.
+[OPAL2.0 access required].
+Non-MOE staff who are interested to find out about the work attachment opportunities are invited to write in to us at TWA_plus@moe.gov.sg.

 **Be Our Partner**